Momentum Multi-Marginal Schr\"odinger Bridge Matching: Additional Details on Experiments

 \subsection{Gulf of Mexico}

 Subsequently, we evaluate the efficacy of our model to infer the missing time points in a real-world multi-marginal dataset.
 The dataset contains ocean-current snapshots of the velocity field around a vortex in the Gulf of Mexico (GoM).
 Similarly to the LV dataset, we used the big vortex dataset provided in \citep{shen2024multi}, consisting of 300 samples across 5 training and 4 validation times.
 More explicitly, out of the total 9 marginals, the even-indexed time points (i.e., $t_0, t_2, t_4, t_6, t_8$) are used for training, and the remaining are left out to evaluate the model’s ability to impute and infer missing temporal states.
-We compared our 3MSBM against SBIRR, MMFM, and Smooth SB for this experiment.
-Table \ref{tab:GoM_comp_app} reports the performance from the validation points using the $\gW_1$ distance from the left-out marginals.
+We compared our 3MSBM against DeepRUOT, MIOFlow, DMSB, SBIRR, MMFM, and Smooth SB for this experiment.
+Table \ref{tab:GoM_comp_app} demonstrates the mean performance over 5 seeds of each method with respect to the SWD, MMD, $\gW_1$, and $\gW_2$ distances from the validation points.
 The hyperparameters used for the GoM experiment with our method were: a batch size of 32 for the matching, the diffusion coefficient was set to $\sigma=0.3$, and the learning rate was set equal to $2\cdot10^{-4}$.